You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 • Visitation (domestic and international)

-Expression of Interest (EOI) for Funding: If you want to get financial support for your project, the first thing you need to do is send in an Expression of Interest (EOI).
+1. Expression of Interest (EOI) for funding: If you want financial support for your project, the first thing you need to do is submit an Expression of Interest (EOI) through the Industry Hub.

-• Your project must be "shovel ready," which means you've already gotten all the necessary approvals, permits, and financing in place.
+• Your project must be "shovel ready" by the time the application intake closes.
+This means you've received all the necessary approvals, permits, and financing and can provide documentation.

-Travel Alberta's Authority: Travel Alberta has the final say in managing funding requests.
-They might say no to projects that don't meet their rules or if they have too many requests to fund.
+7. Travel Alberta's authority: Travel Alberta has the final say in managing funding requests.
+We might say no to projects that don't meet the requirements or if we received too many requests to fund.

-Funding Approval Process: If Travel Alberta approves your funding request, they will send you a Travel Alberta Grant Agreement.
+9. Funding approval process: If Travel Alberta approves your funding request, they will send you a Travel Alberta Grant Agreement.

-Expression of Interest (EOI) for the growth fund is now closed.
-Applications for this fund will reopen in early 2024.
+Expression of Interest (EOI) for the Growth fund is now closed.